pelias-deprecated/vagrant/README.md

 Bugs
 ----
 * due to an issue in Elasticsearch 0.3.10 cookbook, setting `default[:elasticsearch][:version]` inside the attributes file does not take effect
-  * current workaround is to override the version in vagrantfile_chef.rb
+  * current workaround is to override the version in pelias_settings.rb
   * future fix is to move to Elasticsearch 0.3.11 when it's pushed to opscode
 * there's an issue with geonames which will cause the load to always run unless you set `'index_data' => false` in vagrant_chef.rb explicitly
   * # NOTE: there's a bug here in that the download doesn't write to data_dir, so this will always run at the moment.